FAQ’s

 If it’s not included you will need to get your own contents insurance.

-HudLets have partnered with Endsleigh, the No.1 student insurance provider.
+HudLets have partnered with Gallagher, the No.1 student insurance provider.
 It is important all students confirm their cover to ensure you understand what is and isn’t covered.
-Plus you’ll also be entered into a prize draw, courtesy of Endsleigh!

 Visit confirm your cover to see: